-One or more of the underwriters or its affiliates may retain a material percentage of any class of notes for its own account.
+One or more of the underwriters or its affiliates may retain a material percentage of any class of notes for its own account or may enter into derivative transactions with respect to the notes after they are sold by the underwriters to purchasers.
 The retained notes may be resold by such underwriter or such affiliate at any time in one or more negotiated transactions at varying prices to be determined at the time of sale.
+Sales may be made in connection with a securitization transaction involving an unrelated issuing entity or may involve synthetic, derivative or other transactions and one or more purchasers may enter into derivative or other transactions in relation to the notes with the underwriters or their affiliates.
+Such underwriter or such affiliate may also enter into derivative, hedging or other transactions in relation to the notes with other third parties.